flutter/packages/packages/web_pointer_interceptor/example/README.md

-# web_mouse_click_boundary
+# web_pointer_interceptor

-A small example for the MouseClickBoundary widget.
+A small example for the PointerInterceptor widget.

 ## Getting Started